techmmunity/base-project-service/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Swagger Docs for all the possible requests and responses have been added / updated
 - [ ] Mocks fot the database have been added / updated
 - [ ] Lib of the service have been updated
-- [ ] Lib package.json version have been increased and follow semantiic versioning
+- [ ] Lib package.json version have been increased and follow semantic versioning

 ## PR Type